The Best Historical Sites to Visit Near Quantico, Virginia

 Virginia’s contribution to the country’s history is often in the form of historic buildings left behind by wealthy landowners.

 Rippon Lodge is one of those examples.
 It is one of the oldest homes in Prince William County, dating back to around 1747.
 Richard Blackburn was the original builder and owner.
 The Blackburn family grew tobacco and wheat to amass their fortune.
-The families Atkinson, Ellis, and Black were the follow-on owners of the restored Colonial Revival residence available for visitation today.
+The families Atkinson, Ellis, and Black were the follow-on owners of the restored Colonial Revival residence, which you can visit today.

 Stafford County, Spotsylvania County, Prince William County, and Fredericksburg all have so many historical sites to be discovered.
-There is more than plenty to keep any family occupied for a fraction of the price and minimal tourist aggravation versus our capital to the north, Washington, D.C.
+There's more than plenty to keep any family occupied for a fraction of the price and minimal tourist aggravation vs our capital to the north, Washington, D.C.